 List of Strengths for Resumes, Cover Letters, and Interviews

-Do keep in mind that the list may vary based on the job for which you're applying and the employer's job requirements.
+However, keep in mind that the lists will vary based on the job for which you're applying and the employer's job requirements.

 How to Use This List of Strengths

 Once you have a list of words that match both the job and your set of strengths, you can use these words in your resume.
-In the description of your work history, you might want to use some of these keywords.
+In the description of your work history, you can include some of these keywords.

-Secondly, you can use these words in your cover letter.
-In the body of your letter, try to mention one or two of these strengths, giving a specific example of a time when you demonstrated them at work.
+You can also use these words in your cover letter.
+In the body of your letter, try to mention one or two of these strengths, giving a specific example of a time when you demonstrated each of them in the workplace.

 Analytical skills refer to your ability to collect and analyze information, problem-solve, and make decisions.
 Nearly every job requires this kind of critical thinking on some level.
-Analytical strength can help solve a company’s problems and increase their productivity.
-Showing the employer that you can gather information, resolve problems, and make decisions will enhance your candidacy.
+An employee’s analytical strength can help solve a company’s problems and increase its productivity.
+Showing the employer that you can gather and analyze information, resolve problems, and make decisions will enhance your candidacy.